Using Multiple Data and Trading Services at the Same Time

-- To share data from the data feeds of the multiple copies of Sierra Chart that you have installed and are running with other copies/instances of Sierra Chart, refer to the Using DTC Server for Data and Trading in Another Sierra Chart Instance.
+- To share data from the data feeds of the multiple copies of Sierra Chart that you have installed and are running, with other copies/instances of Sierra Chart, refer to the Using DTC Server for Data and Trading in Another Sierra Chart Instance page.

 Setting Chart to Reference Local Symbol Data File Instead of Remote Data File